-In celebration of the building’s monumental 125th anniversary, the newest exhibit, “Inspired: 125 Years of Performance” unveils historical artifacts that illustrats how the Ryman’s construction was born out of divine inspiration.
-Emmylou Harris is featured as a video host, detailing the building’s origins and sharing stories of the influence the Ryman had on suffrage, civil rights movements and even fashion trends in country music.
-The exhibit showcases stage attire from Johnny Cash, Jimmy Dickens and Little Big Town; famous guitars played by Jack White and Vince Gill; long-time Ryman manager Lula Naff’s collection of playbills.
-One of the highlights of the exhibit include the bible used on May 10, 1885 by Rev. Sam Jones.
-It was a tent revival on that date where Ryman namesake Captain Tom Ryman first became inspired to build the Union Gospel Tabernacle.
-The name of the majestic tabernacle was changed to Ryman Auditorium in 1904 and Captain Ryman’s funeral.
+March 16, 2017 – In celebration of the building’s monumental 125th anniversary, the newest exhibit, Inspired: 125 Years of Performance unveils historical artifacts that illustrats how the Ryman’s construction was born out of divine inspiration.
+Emmylou Harris is featured as a video host, detailing the building’s origins and sharing stories of the influence the Ryman had on suffrage, civil rights movements, and even fashion trends in country music.
+The exhibit showcases stage attire from Johnny Cash, Jimmy Dickens, and Little Big Town; famous guitars played by Jack White and Vince Gill; and long-time Ryman manager Lula Naff’s collection of playbills.
+One of the highlights of the exhibit includes the bible used on May 10, 1885 by Rev. Sam Jones.
+It was at a tent revival on that date where Ryman namesake Captain Tom Ryman first became inspired to build the Union Gospel Tabernacle.
+The name of the majestic tabernacle was changed to Ryman Auditorium in 1904 at Captain Ryman’s funeral.

 Loretta Lynn Celebrates her 85th Birthday With Back to Back Sell Outs

-Of the performance, the Tennessean said: “At Friday’s show, the first performance of her two-night Ryman run, Lynn proved why she’s country music’s grande dame.”
+April 14-15, 2017 – Grand Ole Opry member Loretta Lynn celebrated her 85th birthday on the stage of the Mother Church with a weekend of sold-out concerts.
+Of the performance, The Tennessean said: “At Friday’s show, the first performance of her two-night Ryman run, Lynn proved why she’s country music’s grande dame.”

 Emmylou Harris & The Nash Ramblers Reunite

-Twenty-six years ago, Emmylou Harris and the Nash Ramblers created her famous live record At The Ryman over a three-night performance at Nashville’s historic Ryman Auditorium, which spearheaded efforts to refurbish the now-National Historic Landmark.
+May 2, 2017 – Twenty-six years ago, Emmylou Harris and the Nash Ramblers created her famous live record At The Ryman over a three-night performance at Nashville’s historic Ryman Auditorium, which spearheaded efforts to refurbish the now-National Historic Landmark.
 To commemorate the venue’s 125th anniversary, the 13-time GRAMMY® award-winning artist and singer/songwriter once again honored Nashville’s historic Ryman Auditorium with a sold-out show on May 2, 2017.
-The show included performances of many songs from the iconic live album and was taped for a special PBS program, “EMMYLOU HARRIS – AT THE RYMAN.”
+The show included performances of many songs from the iconic live album and was taped for a special PBS program, EMMYLOU HARRIS – AT THE RYMAN.
 The PBS special was produced by Opry Entertainment.

-“There are so many great moments in time that came to life here that have now become remarkable moments in history,” Harris shares in Ryman Auditorium’s “Inspired: 125 Years of Performance” exhibit video, “Those nights (At The Ryman) helped remind a lot of us why it was so important to fight for this building.
+“There are so many great moments in time that came to life here that have now become remarkable moments in history,” Harris shares in Ryman Auditorium’s Inspired: 125 Years of Performance exhibit video, “Those nights [at the Ryman] helped remind a lot of us why it was so important to fight for this building.
 Today, entertainers are still being inspired by the legacy and meaning of this amazing building.”

-In 2017, At the Ryman was also released on vinyl to celebrate 25 years since the original release and further commemorate the venue’s milestone 125th anniversary.
+In 2017, At the Ryman was also released on vinyl to celebrate 25 years since the original release and to further commemorate the venue’s milestone 125th anniversary.

 “The story of Tom Ryman is not just a tall tale, but a parable for all of us,” shared Old Crow Medicine Show’s Ketch Secor, who presented Captain Tom Ryman’s star and shared riverboat captain Tom Ryman’s story of being inspired by Reverend Sam Jones in 1892 to build Ryman Auditorium, then Union Gospel Tabernacle.
 “Today in downtown Music City we honor and we thank the great Captain Tom Ryman for the great change in his heart that he made, and the great will that he expressed to the people of the world.”

-Ryman’s star was accepted by Chairman and CEO of Ryman Hospitality Properties Colin Reed who asked the crowd what Nashville would be like without the legacy of Ryman Auditorium.
+Ryman’s star was accepted by Chairman and CEO of Ryman Hospitality Properties, Colin Reed, who asked the crowd what Nashville would be like without the legacy of Ryman Auditorium.
 “If Ryman is the Soul of Nashville, our artist community is the heart,” Reed shared, “I am particularly thankful to share this stage with so many members of the Grand Ole Opry, and I accept this recognition on behalf of the person who was the originator of Ryman’s rich and storied legacy.
 Tom’s vision is where it all started, but it’s all of you who are fulfilling its destiny as you carry forward the rich traditions of the Mother Church of country music.”